IngeborgArdoe/training/discovery/analysis_part1.md

     d.
 In FORMAT - Axes - Primary Value Axis - Change number format to zero decimals.

     e.
-In FORMAT - Values - change number format to zero decimals and change data series color.
+In FORMAT - Values - change number format to zero decimals and change data series colour.
 Also set data point label to **custom** and write **{value}**.
 This will make the values of each datapoint visible.

 3. Save and preview.